Raghav0005/CareConnect/README.md

 Currently, finding a personal support worker in Canada is not as easy as it should be.
 Connecting PSWs with patients based on different criteria ensures better satisfaction for both PSWs and patients.
 Ultimately, we want to eliminate barriers so that all Canadians can get the full care that they are comfortable with.

 ## What it does
-We thought of creating this web app to match patients based on various attributes, including language, patient needs, and location.
-The app matches PSWs with patients who may communicate better and provide better care, as well as ensuring that PSWs don't need to travel great distances.
+This web app matches patients with PSWs based on various attributes, including language, patient needs, and location.
+This increases the likelihood for matches where there is better communication and better care, as well as ensuring that PSWs don't need to travel large distances for appointments.

 ## How we built it
 We built this web app using React, HTML, and CSS for the front-end, and JavaScript processing for the back-end.
 This was built entirely on Repl.it, allowing for easy team collaboration and debugging.